 Get the scoop on AI conferences and events.

 What are the benefits of AI in the enterprise?

 Most companies at this juncture are looking to use AI to optimize existing operations rather than radically transform their business models.
 The aforementioned gains in productivity and efficiency are the most cited benefits of implementing AI in the enterprise.

-Here are five additional key benefits of AI for business:
+Here are six additional key benefits of AI for business:

 - Improved customer service.
 The ability of AI to speed up and personalize customer service is among the top benefits businesses expect to reap from AI, ranked No. 2 among AI payoffs in a 2019 research study by MIT Sloan Management and Boston Consulting Group.